timongty/tezcrowd/readme.md

 Furthermore, there is probably a need for additional features such as comments and favouriting to promote engagement with the project unless third-party apps such as Discourse are used.

+However, the use of 3rd-party apps has the downside of making it inconvenient for users and decreasing their engagement with the platform.

 My preliminary approach is to adopt a hybrid decentralised model where only essential core unchangeable elements are stored on-chain.
 In contrast, non-essential and frequently changed elements will be stored off-chain (e.g. in a mysql database).

-A hybrid model will help address the main issues mentioned above without compromising the main benefits of a decentralised crowdfunding platform which lie in the high transparency and efficiency of fees.
+A hybrid model will help address the main issues mentioned above without compromising the main benefits of a decentralised crowdfunding platform which lie in the high transparency (of key information) and efficiency of fees.

 More advanced features such as a milestone tracker managed by the DAO or supporters of the project can also be explored and discussed together with the community in future.